mrGoodWolf/orange/README.md

-# Lemon
+# Orange
-Lemon is a framework for building Javascript runtime software, built on the Chrome V8 Javascript Engine.
+Orange is a framework for building Javascript runtime software, built on the Chakra Javascript Engine.

 * __C++ bindings__